 Cystic fibrosis can cause problems with the pancreas, liver, and other digestive organs.
 These problems can affect your child’s interest in food and the ability to absorb nutrients and fats.
-Good nutrition can help with some of these problems.
-It can also improve your child’s immune system, decreasing the risk of infection.
+Good nutrition can help counteract some of these problems.
+It can also improve your child’s immune system and help fight infection.
 This all helps your child stay active.
 You’ll likely meet with a nutritionist 1 or more times a year to assess your child’s needs and make any changes.
 Your child’s doctor will do regular follow-up tests to make sure your child is progressing with weight, height, and lung function.

 Work with a nutritionist to determine your child’s nutritional needs.
 Have your child eat as normal a diet as possible, but one that is varied and rich in protein and calories.
 Here are examples of foods to provide:

 Fresh fruits and vegetables